efficientgo/tools/README.md

 copyright

 Flags:
-  --help                        Show context-sensitive help (also try
-                                --help-long and --help-man).
+      --help                 Show context-sensitive help (also try --help-long and --help-man).
+      --copyright-file=<file-path>
-  --copyright-file=<file-path>  Path to Copyright content to apply to provided
+                             Path to Copyright content to apply to provided files
-                                files
       --copyright=<content>  Alternative to 'copyright-file' flag (lower
                              priority).
 Content of Copyright content to apply to provided files
+  -v, --verbose              Enable verbose prints.

 Args:
   [<files>]  Files to apply copyright to.